Nonsurgical Treatments

 Have you had an injury or fracture to your ankle or foot?
 Are you experiencing pain, swelling or issues moving your ankles, feet or toes?
 Our experts can help.
-At The Ohio State University Wexner Medical Center, you’ll receive world-class comprehensive care from our orthopedic foot and ankle surgeons and sports medicine doctors.
+At one of our Ohio State clinics across the Columbus, Ohio area, you’ll receive world-class comprehensive care from our orthopedic foot and ankle surgeons and sports medicine doctors.
 Our team helps patients with a wide range of conditions of the foot, ankle and lower leg.
 Some injuries may be treated with non-surgical options such as physical therapy, rest or bracing, while other issues may require surgery.

 Some of the common areas where we treat damage or injuries to the ankle and foot include: